 In contrast to this, however, consumers need to educate themselves on the reasons why cloud gaming has not found success despite numerous attempts.
 Google’s advances toward alleviating the issues of latency and streaming quality found in every attempt prior will no doubt find them success.
 Even so, the modern age has yet to adopt the consistent internet connections the Stadia needs.
 If YouTube needs to buffer for one minute to play a 30 second advertisement, then how long will the buffer be for a two-hour gaming session?

-It should be stated that these discrepancies are only based off the reveal of Stadia and could change by the time a full release comes around.
+These discrepancies are only based off the reveal of Stadia and could change by the time a full release comes around.
 Regardless of Google’s advancements toward making cloud gaming a viable option, the cautious optimism presented here is warranted by the variability surrounding user experiences.
 Google assures Stadia will launch some time during 2019, and consumers can expect more news surrounding its tech and studio support going forward.

-If one thing is to ne taken away from Google’s presentation, it is that the company has done everything in its power to ensure that Stadia, and cloud gaming for that matter, are successful on its end – and any negativity that awaits a cloud gaming future is solely that of the consumers.
+If one thing is to be taken away from Google’s presentation, it is that the company has done everything in its power to ensure that Stadia, and cloud gaming for that matter, are successful on its end – and any negativity that awaits a cloud gaming future is solely that of the consumers.